-Without leaving the Trastevere district, another of Rome's gelato shops that you must visit if you feel like escaping from the routine of chocolate, vanilla or hazelnut flavors is Fatamorgana.
+Without leaving the Trastevere district, another of Rome's gelato parlors that you should visit if you want to escape from the routine of chocolate, vanilla or hazelnut flavors is Fatamorgana.

 However, Fatamorgana has also thought of those who especially like traditional flavors and has a small variety of very good creamy ice creams.

 - Address: Via Laurina 10 (via del Corso area)

 - Recommended ice cream: Chestnut and myrtle ice cream.